Ratamuse/GNUVario-TTGO-T5-website-anglais/_config/parametres_perso.md

 **vario - ENABLE_NEAR_CLIMBING_BEEP**

 default: 0
-1 = Zero beep: beep when you are in an area between VARIOMETER_CLIMBING_THRESHOLD and VARIOMETER_NEAR_CLIMBING_SENSITIVITY
+1 = “thermal  sniffer”  function: beep when you are in an area between VARIOMETER_CLIMBING_THRESHOLD and VARIOMETER_NEAR_CLIMBING_SENSITIVITY

 **vario - DISPLAY_INTEGRATED_CLIMB_RATE**